 The wind was gently blowing against her skin, twirling her wild hair as she kept walking towards her destination, somewhat oblivious to her surroundings.
-She was but a street away of the grocery store when suddenly she heard a whimpering, whining like sound.
+She was but a street away of the grocery store when suddenly she heard a whimpering, whining-like sound.
 Kagome stopped dead in her tracks and began glancing left and right, looking for the source of the noise.

 She was about to assume she hallucinated it when she heard it again.

 Kagome snapped her head to the left and quietly approached the little park.
 She lingered around the bushes knowing it was where the animal was hiding.
-Careful as to not scare it, she parted the bushes slowly and peeked inside.
+Careful, so as to not scare it, she parted the bushes slowly and peeked inside.
 Kagome found herself gasping at the unexpected and strange sight in front of her; a wolf.

 What in the world was a wolf doing in the middle of Tokyo?

 At first, her instincts were telling her to run away but before she had a chance to do that, she realized the wolf did not even care about her.
-Instead, it was peering down at a deep wound on its font left paw.
+Instead, it was peering down at a deep wound on its front left paw.
 Saddened, Kagome crouched down to get a better look at it.
-A normal being would be terrified but she saw worse monsters in the Feudal Era.
+A normal person would be terrified but she saw worse monsters in the Feudal Era.
 Plus, she had good experiences with wolves.

 She immediately noticed blood was tainting the brown fur of its paw and the grass around it.
 Before she had a chance to lean forward, the wolf began sniffing and raising his head.
 She froze into place when his gaze met hers.
 The animal had the deepest blue eyes she ever saw.
 She wanted to back away but instead a feeling of familiarity enveloped her.

-"Stay here," she whispered hoping the wolf could understand her.
+"Stay here," she whispered, hoping the wolf could understand her.

 There was no way she was getting that wolf out of the bush but she refused to leave it there in pain.
 She rose to her feet and scanned the area rapidly until her eyes landed on a pharmacy.
-She did not think twice before running in direction of the store, ignoring all the cars coming her way.
+She did not think twice before running in the direction of the store, ignoring all the cars coming her way.
 She pulled the door open violently and headed down the first aisle she saw.

 Bandages?
 Would it even hold?
 She at least needed something to disinfect the wound!
-Wait – was that safe to use on animal?
+Wait – was that safe to use on animals?
 She did use some of those things on Inuyasha, Kouga and Shippo.
 They were… somewhat animals.

 Once she gathered the items, she dashed for the cashier.
 It was not until she laid the items on the counter that she remembered; she only had the money her mother gave her.
-She was supposed to get grocery with it but… this was an emergency.
+She was supposed to get groceries with it but… this was an emergency.
 Feeling a tiny pinch of guilt, she took the envelope out of her pocket and handed the money to the employee.